AloogZ/AloogZ.github.io/content/page/about/index.md

 ---
 title: About
-description: Hugo, the world's fastest framework for building websites
+description: Ignite your curiosity with AloogZ—exploring A to Z topics with an extra "o" for an extraordinary media adventure.
-date: '2019-02-28'
+date: '2023-01-21'
 aliases:
   - about-us
-  - about-hugo
-  - contact
+  - about-aloogz
-license: CC BY-NC-ND
-lastmod: '2020-10-09'
+license: All Rights Reserved, Unauthorized Copying or Distribution is prohibited.
+toc: false
 menu:
     main:
         weight: -90